codeforamerica/ReqCheck/README.md

 3. Run `brakeman`

 ### Coding Style Tests
 This project uses [Rubocop](http://) to ensure the formatting and syntax is correct.
 This will help produce easily readable code that follows best practices.
+Rubocop follows the [Ruby Style Guide](https://github.com/bbatsov/ruby-style-guide).

 1. First, cd into your repo (`cd reqcheck`)
 2. To install, run `gem install rubocop`